jakwings/node-temp-fs/README.md

 *   `template: String`

     A string containing some capital letters Xs for substitution with random characters.
 Then it is used as part of the filename/dirname.
+Just like what you do with the `mktemp (3)` function in the C library.

 ### tempfs.track(on = true)